GluuFederation/docs-de-prod/docs/source/operation/key-rotation.md

 ## Overview

-The role of KeyRotation container is to regenerate `oxauth-keys.jks`.
+The role of the KeyRotation container is to regenerate `oxauth-keys.jks`.
 After keys have been regenerated, these keys will be saved into the secrets backend.
-On the other hand, the oxAuth container runs periodic task to pull new `oxauth-keys.jks` (if any) from secrets backend.
+The oxAuth container runs a periodic task to pull new `oxauth-keys.jks` (if any) from the secrets backend.

 ### Deploying the container